If you are looking to save more money, you need to follow these money-saving blogs yesterday.

 With their focus on helping others, they have also managed to provide a nice income for themselves.

-If you want to follow one of the better financial blogs out there, Dollar Sprout is one to consider.
+If you want to follow one of the best financial blogs to save money, Dollar Sprout is one you should consider.

 5. Dough Roller

 I didn’t hear about Doughroller.net until way after I even started trying to be better with money.

 And not because I was looking for ways to save, but because I wanted the domain name doughroller.com.

 What I did find was doughroller.net, and all I could say was, “wow.”

 This site had lots of great content that helped me in so many ways.